2 great reasons to buy: Living off base and home appreciation

 Camp Smith is located atop a ridge of the Koolau mountains, boasting a stunning view.
 The 224-acre site is headquarters to the Pacific Command (PACOM), which is responsible for all military operations throughout the Pacific and Indian Oceans.
 It is also home of the Fleet Marine Force, Pacific.
 Nearby neighborhoods include Aiea, Salt Lake, Waimalu, Pearl City, Kaneohe, Waipahu, and Mililani.

 On the windward side of Oahu, at the end of the H-3 freeway, lies MCBH Kaneohe Bay.
 Between the neighborhoods of Kailua and Kaneohe, on the Mokapu Peninsula, MCBH Kaneohe Bay houses III Marine Expeditionary Forces Hawaii and the Marine Forces Pacific Band.
-This base is home to 8000 marines and sailors who have access to pristine private beaches and a golf course.
+This base is home to 8000 marines and sailors who have access to pristine private beaches and the Kaneohe Klipper Golf Course, known to be one of the best on the island.
+There are popular beaches on base, including Pyramid Rock and North Beach, which has great year-round surfing.

 At the bottom of the Waianae mountain range in central Oahu is Schofield Barracks, the largest army base on the island.
 Schofield Barracks is home of the 25th Infantry Division and 8th Theatre Sustainment Command.
 Most of the three-story barracks were built between 1914 and 1933, bringing to life the history of the base.
 Close by neighborhoods include Wahiawa, Haleiwa, Waialua, Mililani, Waipahu, and Pearl City.